-I’m the person behind Yano and whilst my background is not journalism, I feel that everything I have learnt through life experience and over the course of my career has led me to this place.
-I’m first generation British and proud of it.
-My parents came to the UK in the 1960′s from Jamaica to make a new life here.
+I’m the person behind Yano and I feel that everything I have learnt, through life experience and over the course of my career, has led me to this place.
+I’m first-generation British and proud of it.
+My parents came to the UK in the 1960s from Jamaica to make a new life here.
 I remember two major things from my childhood.
-First and foremost it was the protective arms of family, including grandparents, aunties, uncles and cousins and secondly my search and desire for acceptance.
-I wasn’t a grade ‘A’ student but I was never afraid of hard work and would let very little defeat me.
-This stood me in good stead for a 15 year career within the headhunting (recruitment industry).
-Very quickly, through sheer determination and an innate want (or need) to help people I succeeded in an extremely tough, sometimes ruthless industry.
-I started my own headhunting company at the age of 29 called Certus and I was the first person to have their own business in my family.
-I have worked with some of the largest companies in the world, including EBay, Hermes, H&M Hennes and Tesco.
+First, it was the protective arms of family, including grandparents, aunties, uncles and cousins, and second, my search and desire for acceptance.
+I wasn’t a grade A student, but I was never afraid of hard work and would let very little defeat me.
+This stood me in good stead for a 15-year career in the headhunting and recruitment industry.
+Through sheer determination and an innate want (or need) to help people, I succeeded in an extremely tough, sometimes ruthless industry.
+I started my own headhunting company, Certus, at the age of 29 and I was the first person in may family to have their own business.
+I have worked with some of the largest companies in the world, including eBay, Hermès, H&M Hennes and Tesco.

 Catherine Small is a self-confessed word nerd and grammar pedant.
 For the past 25 years she has worked as a sub-editor on various magazines, including Time Out, Marketing Week, You & Your Wedding, Cosmopolitan Hair & Beauty, Psychologies and Elle.
 She can spot a typo at a hundred yards and likes nothing better than to take a piece of unintelligible waffle and turn it into sparkling prose.
 When she’s not on her one-woman mission to save the apostrophe, she can be found with her nose in a book or fighting a losing battle with the clay soil on her allotment.
 She is a godmother and aunt to five nieces and nephews, ranging in age from seven to 24.
 Follow Catherine on Twitter @cath_small